-- preparation and ensuring of accuracy of shipping documentation required for the delivery process to be effected; - (ii) customs clearance brokerage by providing clients with customs documentation and services for Russian customs clearance; - (iii) cargo tracking services by providing clients with information about cargo location; - (iv) route optimisation and planning; - (v) cargo security services, including provision of insurance, special labels for hazardous cargo, special terms for transportation of hazardous cargo, and ensuring proper documentation for the transported cargo.
+- preparation and ensuring of accuracy of shipping documentation required for the delivery process to be effected; - (ii) customs clearance brokerage by providing clients with customs documentation and services for Russian customs clearance; - (iii) cargo tracking services by providing clients with information about cargo location; - (iv) route optimisation and planning; - (v) cargo security services, including provision of insurance, special labels for hazardous cargo, special terms for transportation of hazardous cargo, and ensuring proper documentation for the transported cargo; - (vi) other services.

-Revenue from other freight forwarding services is recognised in the accounting period in which the services are rendered.
+Revenue from other services is recognised in the accounting period in which the services are provided based on the stage of completion of the transaction at the end of the accounting period.